EXPOSIÇÃO/EXHIBITION — O QUE NOS CEGA

 Location_Convento dos Cardaes

-At a time when gold—and other precious metals—has reached very high values, it may also be worth questioning how its function as a store of value remains relevant in jewelry, and how this impacts contemporary jewelry, which has distanced itself from that dimension.
+At a time when gold—and other precious metals—has reached very high values, it may also be worth questioning how its function as a store of value remains relevant in jewellery, and how this impacts contemporary jewellery, which has distanced itself from that dimension.
 The use of gold in the creation of the pieces is entirely optional, serving only as a starting point for reflection on the present moment in our field.
 This exhibition is part of the broader theme of the Biennial, which addresses sustainability and the coexistence of human beings with the various worlds around us—from the mineral and vegetal to the digital and spiritual—examining how we connect with materials and how we may be “transformed” by the things we create.

-Biennial Jury (selection and award)_Constança Entrudo
+Jury (selection and award)

 Graphic Design_Studio On Pluto